Azure/azure-sdk-for-js/sdk/storage/storage-queue/BreakingChanges.md

 ## 2019.11 12.0.0-preview.6

 - [Breaking] The custom browser and retry policies that are specific to the Storage libraries have been renamed to have the `Storage` prefix.
 [PR 5862](https://github.com/Azure/azure-sdk-for-js/pull/5862).
   Below are the entities that now have the Storage prefix
   - BrowserPolicy
   - BrowserPolicyFactory
   - RetryPolicy
   - RetryPolicyType
   - RetryOptions
   - RetryPolicyFactory
-- [Breaking] The interface `NewPipelineOptions` has been renamed to `StoragePipelineOptions` and its properties have been updated as below:
-    - The `proxy` property of type `ProxySettings | string` has been renamed to `proxyOptions` and will be of type `ProxyOptions`.
-If you have been passing url directly, split the value into `host` and `port` then pass it as a json object.
-    - The `telemetry` property of type `TelemetryOptions` has been renamed to `userAgentOptions` of type `UserAgentOptions`.
-    - The `logger` is no longer a property available to configure.
+- [Breaking] The interface `NewPipelineOptions` has been renamed to `StoragePipelineOptions` and its properties have been updated as below: - The `proxy` property of type `ProxySettings | string` has been renamed to `proxyOptions` and will be of type `ProxyOptions`.
+If you have been passing url directly, split the value into `host` and `port` then pass it as a json object. - The `telemetry` property of type `TelemetryOptions` has been renamed to `userAgentOptions` of type `UserAgentOptions`. - The `logger` is no longer a property available to configure.
 To enable logging, please see the [Troubleshooting](https://github.com/Azure/azure-sdk-for-js/blob/0ddc2f3c3d4658b20d96910acc37a77e5209e5e3/sdk/storage/storage-queue/README.md#troubleshooting) section of our readme.
 - [Breaking]
   - The `UniqueRequestIdPolicy` and `KeepAlivePolicy` are no longer exported from this library.
 The corresponding policies from the `@azure/core-http` library are meant to be used instead.
+- [Breaking] The default browser bundle has been removed from the npm package.
+Bundling your application with a bundler such as Webpack is the recommended approach to building a browser bundle.
+For details on how to do this, please refer to our [bundling documentation](https://github.com/Azure/azure-sdk-for-js/blob/master/documentation/Bundling.md).

 ## 2019.10 12.0.0-preview.5